cidneyhamilton/blank-gh-site/_posts/2018-05-24-hello-world.md

 The Internet, and I, grew up at the same time.
 Now, we're adults.

 I haven't written anything longform on my website for a while.
+I'll see how it goes.